Get Your Best Mortgage Deal... FOR FREE!

 How to Get Started with Your LISA

-Eligibility for a Lifetime ISA
+To Be Eligible for a Lifetime ISA

 • Be between the ages of 18 and 39

-Tax Benefits of the Lifetime ISA
+Benefits of the Lifetime ISA Tax Free Savings Account

 How to Save into a Lifetime ISA

 If you open your Lifetime ISA before the age of 40, you can continue to pay into it until just before your 50th birthday.
-You are permitted to save up to £4,000 in a tax year as long as that amount does not exceed the overall annual limit for all ISAs (currently set at £20,000 for 2022/23).
+After that, your account will stay open, but you can’t put any more money in it.

 The Government Bonus added to your LISA